paulround2tele/studio/README.md

 ## 🔌 API Documentation

-### OpenAPI Toolchain Pinning
-- Spec Version: 3.1.0 (bundled from modular sources under `backend/openapi/`)
-- Server Generation: oapi-codegen v2.5.0 (pinned via Makefile install line)
-- Client Generation: openapi-generator-cli 7.14.0 (pinned in `openapitools.json`)

-All regenerations should be deterministic.
-If generator versions must change, update both the Makefile and the `openapitools.json` pin, then regenerate and commit the diff with a `[Spec]` prefix.

 ## 🔄 Unified Pipeline Orchestration
 The campaign execution pipeline auto-advances through ordered phases when launched in full sequence mode: